PiotrPszenny03/Finance-Analysis/README.md

 Interact: Try moving the "Discount Rate" slider on the Project Profitability page to see how the NPV curve reacts in real-time.

-👤 Author Piotr Pszenny Aspiring Risk & Data Analyst | Gdańsk Tech
+👤 Author Piotr Pszenny Aspiring Risk & Data Analyst